venom1270/AdventOfCode-2021/README.md

 - Day 9: ✅ (part 1 is done in a very ugly way - redone for part 2; part 2 was quite hard, because some state management was required - opted for doing recursion in sequence using do..let statements)
 - Day 10: ✅ (this one was rather easy - using only simple recursion and pattern matching; luckily I did part 1 in a way taht made part 2 trivial - only a few changes relating to score calculation 😎)
 - Day 11: ✅ (that was a teaser... not su much because of the algorithm, but moreso because I had to implement it in Haskell 😋 I did it in the end - part 2 was relatively easy, only had to change around a few conditions)
+- Day 12: ✅ (first graph problem... used adjacency list to represent graph, the algorithm itself wasn't difficult; it went pretty well for dealing with graphs in Haskell for the first time - but some methods appear to be inefficient since part 2 took a few seconds to calculate)